 The cars of this dinky coaster are too small for most adults and tend to whiplash taller people.
 Parties without children should skip this one.
 If you’re touring with children, you have a problem: The ride is visually and aurally appealing, and most kids want to ride, subjecting the whole family to slow-moving lines.
 If The Barnstormer is high on your children’s hit parade, try to ride within the first hour that Fantasyland is open.
-Finally, The Barnstormer’s Fastpass machine may be disconnected from the rest of the system and allow you to get a Fastpass even if you’ve just gotten one somewhere else.

 A Cary, North Carolina, mother of preschoolers offers a heads up for solo parents:

 There are some fussy rules for riding The Barnstormer.
 Each of the ride cars holds only two people, and every child under 7 must be accompanied by an adult.
 That means a single parent can’t take two small children on the ride alone; you either need to rustle up another adult to help or skip it entirely.

 This chart shows you roughly how long you'll wait for The Barnstormer when you visit on a day with a given Magic Kingdom Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see The Barnstormer Wait Times.